 Where do you see yourself after the divorce is finalized?
 What’s the best case scenario for you?
 What are you most excited about?
 It’s vital to remember that you will come out on the other side of this storm.
 Visualizing your future in a happier and healthier environment is great for your mental health in a divorce.

 For More Information on Taking Care of Your Mental Health in a Divorce

 Remember that the right divorce attorney can help guide you through the divorce process.
-An experienced divorce attorney can also connect you with local resources.
+A Rhode Island divorce attorney can also connect you with local resources.
 If you’d like more information on how to deal with your divorce and in a healthy and positive way, reach out to a divorce attorney today!